Code-Institute-Submissions/dublin_intercambio/README.md

 [View Dublin Intercambio in GitHub Pages](https://donnaib.github.io/dublin_intercambio/)

-*Note: This is a fictional organisation created for this milestone project.*
+*Note: This is a fictional organisation created for a Code Institute milestone project.*
 ## Introduction

-Dublin Intercambio is a not-for-profit organisation set up to facilitate learners of both Spanish and English to practise what their new found language skills in a real life settings with native speakers.
+Dublin Intercambio is a not-for-profit organisation set up to facilitate learners of both Spanish and English to practise their new found language skills in a real life settings with native speakers.

-Dublin Intercambio provides opportunites for people to get together in informal, relaxed settings, overcome the fear that many have of speaking in their target language and meet like minded people.
+Dublin Intercambio provides opportunites for people to get together in informal, relaxed settings, to overcome the fear that many have of speaking in their target language with meet like minded people.

 ## Scope

 Create a simple, intuitive, and responsive website for Dublin Intercambio events.
 The site should be no more than 4 pages long and will be a simple brochure website, providing information in a clear and structured that is easily understandable to users.
-The structure should adhere to convetion and be simple and intuitive, ensuring the user always knows, where they are, how they got there and how to get back to where they started.
+The structure should adhere to convetion and be simple and intuitive, ensuring the user always knows where they are, how they got there and how to get back to where they started.

 The design should create a warm and welcoming feel, creating the atmosphere that Dublin Intercambio pride themselves on at their live events.